Thr0cut/thr0cut.github.io/_posts/2024-01-28-ctf-htb-analysis.md

 One of the attributes we could inject input into is **givenName**.
 Setting *givenName=technician* will cause the app to return "technician" in response, meaning our query was correct and, in fact, the user's givenName attribute is equal to "technician" in the database.
 We can further modify the request to *givenName=tech* - in this case, the app will also return "technician" in the response.
 Our requst would be interpreted in the following way by the backend: "select the value of givenName attribute that starts with "tech" and ends with whatever".
 Supplying an incorrect symbol before the "*" sign <ins>would not</ins> return "technician" in the response.
 This way, it becomes possible to enumerate the values of user object attributes.

 Now let's assume common insecure configuration practices performed by system administators while creating Active Directory users.
-One of those insecure practices would be specificying **user password in the description**.
+One of those insecure practices would be specifying **user password in the description**.

 Now let's construct a payload that would enumerate **description** attribute of the user object: